nchuahacn/snowpark/README.md

 4. Download this repository, either by using Github's zip download option or by cloning it using your local git.
 If you download the zip, make sure to unzip it!

 4. Set up a conda environment using the requirements.yml file in this repository.
-You can do this by running `conda env create -f requirements.yml` on the machine you install Anaconda on, from the directory you have unzipped/cloned this repository to.
+You can do this by running `conda env create -f requirements.yml` on the machine you install Anaconda on, from the directory you have unzipped/cloned this repository to*.
 Note that we use the default channels in this lab; this is not mandatory but I have not tested by changing the defaults to Forge or similar.

 5. Download and fill in the `secrets_FILL_ME_IN.json` file in this repository, and rename it to `secrets.json`.

 That's it - you're ready to go!
 I haven't uploaded the notebook yet - there will be time at the start of the workshop to download it.

 *Note: there are no OS requirements for this workshop - I test on Mac, but if Anaconda works for you, this should work for you.*

+* If this fails, try with requirements3.yml